markrickert/cryptohopper-dashboard-watchlist/README.md

 * Clear individual coin watches by cycling through the list in the Open Positions table.
 * Clear all watchlist colors by clicking the `X` at the top of the new watchlist column.
 * Adds row colors to the Last 5 Sells table and the trade history page.
-* Looks great in light and dark mode!
+* Looks outstanding in light and dark mode!

 |||
 :-:|:-: